Smart Economic Policies Create Jobs, Not Government

 A Secure and Protected America: At Home and Abroad

 The U.S. must always be prepared to protect Americans from our determined enemies.
 A strong national defense is critical to the future of this country.
-Washington has currently cut defense spending to pre-World War II levels.
+Washington cut defense spending to pre-World War II levels.
 That is the wrong decision.
 Our country must always be ready to defend itself.
 Our foreign policy should be driven with our national interest and national security in mind.
 America’s involvement in another country’s affairs must be predicated upon a national security interest.

 In Washington, I have championed reforming our foreign aid.
 America provides aid to about 157 countries, many of which hate the U.S. We don’t need to pay them to hate us; they’ll do it for free.
 Congress currently votes on foreign aid in one package – with an up or down vote on all countries combined.
 I’ve introduced legislation to change this process and to require an up or down vote on a country-by-country process.
 I strongly support economic and military assistance to Israel and other allies who support our interests abroad, but I think voting on the merits of aid to each country individually will drastically change the amount of aid we provide.

 I also oppose any Middle East peace plan that weakens the security of Israel and lessens the sanctions on Iran.
+I voted against the so-called Iran nuclear “deal,” which was dangerous for our nation, Israel and the entire world.
+We should not give global credibility and an economic boost to the world’s largest State Sponsor of Terrorism.

 A Promise Upheld for Our Veterans